thegeeklab/hugo-geekdoc/exampleSite/content/usage/color_schemes.md

 If you want to customize the color scheme of the theme to give it your individual touch you are just a few lines CSS away.
 In general, you have to override the defaults, the easiest way to do so is to create a `static/custom.css` file right in your site root.

 All necessary class names are listed below.
-If you miss some classes for theming you are very welcome to fill an [Issue](https://github.com/xoxys/hugo-geekdoc/issues).
+If you miss some classes required for a color scheme you are very welcome to create an [Issue](https://github.com/xoxys/hugo-geekdoc/issues) or Pull Request.
 For some inspiration you can have a look at [https://www.color-hex.com/color-palettes/](https://www.color-hex.com/).
 The following listing use the _HC-primary_ color palette as an example:

 {{< highlight CSS "linenos=table" >}}
-/* defaut link color */
+/* default link color */
 a { color: #1c388e; }
 a:visited { color: #73bfb8 }